Camera obscura: 1000 to 1400: Optical and astronomical tool

 English philosopher and Franciscan friar Roger Bacon (c.
 1219/20 – c.
 1292) falsely stated in his De Multiplicatione Specerium (1267) that an image projected through a square aperture was round because light would travel in spherical waves and therefore assumed its natural shape after passing through a hole.
 He is also credited with a manuscript that advised to study solar eclipses safely by observing the rays passing through some round hole and studying the spot of light they form on a surface.

-Polish friar, theologian, physicist, mathematician and natural philosopher Vitello wrote about the camera obscura in his influential treatise Perspectiva (circa 1270–1278), which was largely based on Ibn al-Haytham's work.
+Polish friar, theologian, physicist, mathematician and natural philosopher Vitello wrote about the camera obscura in his influential treatise Perspectiva (c.1270–1278), which was largely based on Ibn al-Haytham's work.

-English archbishop and scholar John Peckham (circa 1230 – 1292) wrote about the camera obscura in his Tractatus de Perspectiva (circa 1269–1277) and Perspectiva communis (circa 1277–79), falsely arguing that light gradually forms the circular shape after passing through the aperture.
+English archbishop and scholar John Peckham (c.
+1230 – 1292) wrote about the camera obscura in his Tractatus de Perspectiva (c.
+1269–1277) and Perspectiva communis (c.
+1277–79), falsely arguing that light gradually forms the circular shape after passing through the aperture.
 His writings were influenced by Bacon.

 French astronomer Guillaume de Saint-Cloud suggested in his 1292 work Almanach Planetarum that the eccentricity of the Sun could be determined with the camera obscura from the inverse proportion between the distances and the apparent solar diameters at apogee and perigee.

 Kamāl al-Dīn al-Fārisī (1267–1319) described in his 1309 work Kitab Tanqih al-Manazir (The Revision of the Optics) how he experimented with a glass sphere filled with water in a camera obscura with a controlled aperture and found that the colors of the rainbow are phenomena of the decomposition of light.

 French Jewish philosopher, mathematician, physicist and astronomer/astrologer Levi ben Gershon (1288–1344) (also known as Gersonides or Leo de Balneolis) made several astronomical observations using a camera obscura with a Jacob's staff, describing methods to measure the angular diameters of the Sun, the Moon and the bright planets Venus and Jupiter.
 He determined the eccentricity of the Sun based on his observations of the summer and winter solstices in 1334.
 Levi also noted how the size of the aperture determined the size of the projected image.
 He wrote about his findings in Hebrew in his treatise Sefer Milhamot Ha-Shem (The Wars of the Lord) Book V Chapters 5 and 9.